Roger of Lauria: Lord of Aci

 When Frederick III was elected King of Trinacria (Sicily), Roger received the fief of Aci and the annexed castle stripped from the bishops of Catania as rewards for his victories.
 However, the relationship between the admiral and the young King soon soured; when the former passed to the Angevins, Aci was besieged and captured by Frederick, and Roger took refuge at his summer residence in Castiglione di Sicilia.
 Again besieged and defeated, he was arrested and brought to Palermo.
 However, he managed to escape and left Sicily, while all his fiefs were confiscated.
 Roger then entered the service of Edward I of England to fight against the French.
 But, in spite of his promises, he returned to Italy, where, on 4 July 1299, he defeated the Sicilians near Sicily at the Battle of Cape Orlando, capturing eighteen enemy galleys.

 He had another victory on 14 June 1300, the Battle of Ponza.
-After the Peace of Caltabellotta, he submitted to Frederick and received a whole pardon.
+After the Peace of Caltabellotta, he submitted to Frederick and received a full pardon.
 He retreated to Cocentaina in the Kingdom of Valencia, where he died in 1305.

 Tactics

 Roger was successful in naval warfare because of his skilled naval command and use of tactics.
 He tried to lure enemy fleets out of defended ports, pretending to retreat and getting them to chase him until they became disorganized, then turning in formation to attack.
 He had much more control over his captains than his foes did.
 His crews were made up of specialized troops, instead of the more generic types used by his enemies.
-His archers and crossbowmen were used initially, while his oarsmen and/or Almogavars (unarmored and highly mobile elite troops armed with two javelins, a lance and a dagger) stayed under cover.
-When his galleys closed, often from the sides of the enemy galleys (which damaged their oars), these skirmishers were much more agile than the heavily armored knights with swords his enemies often used, especially on the moving deck of a galley at sea.
+His archers and crossbowmen were used initially, while his oarsmen and/or Almogavars (unarmoured and highly mobile elite troops armed with two javelins, a lance and a dagger) stayed under cover.
+When his galleys closed, often from the sides of the enemy galleys (which damaged their oars), these skirmishers were much more agile than the heavily armoured knights with swords his enemies often used, especially on the moving deck of a galley at sea.
 He used trickery to disguise the size of his force.
 In addition, he sometimes kept some of his galleys hidden, to attack the rear of the enemy after the battle had started.